Skip to content

 With a mobile suburban customer base, ice cream went mainstream in a big way.
 All but Howard Johnson’s had roots in the Somerset Hills.

-Fast forward to the 1960s and ice cream went mainstream in the Somerset Hills.
-All the towns except Gladstone had an outlet to get ice cream.
-Bernardsville led the way with most of the ice cream stores including Dairy Queen, Jerolomans, Buxtons, and Friendly’s.
-Basking Ridge had the Minute Man and the Corner Cupboard.
+Fast forward to the 1960s, and ice cream went mainstream in the Somerset Hills.
+All the towns except Gladstone had an outlet for ice cream.
+Bernardsville led the way with most of the ice cream stores, including Dairy Queen, Jerolomans, Buxtons, and Friendly’s.
+Basking Ridge had the Minute Man, Village Fountain, and the Corner Cupboard.
 And Far Hills had the Far Hills Pharmacy.

 “Ah, The Dairy Queen – cruisin’ on Friday nights!!!!!!!!!!!!!!!!!!!!!”